 Policy-related issues of health care and the proliferation of integrative medicine, including examples of best practice models.

-Professor Chen Keji, a cardiologist and one of the foremost pioneer of integrative medicine stressed that for integrative medicine to be embraced its clinical effectiveness must be demonstrated.
+Professor Chen Keji, a cardiologist and one of the foremost pioneers of Integrative Medicine stressed that for integrative medicine to be embraced, its clinical effectiveness must be demonstrated.

 How to Bridge Traditional Chinese and Western Medicines